openshift/enhancements/enhancements/network/core-network-policies.md

 - The existing e2e and integration tests should catch network policy errors where they are too restrictive

-- We will need to add new tests to ensure that all “openshift-” namespaces have the default deny policy defined.
+- We will need to add new tests to ensure that all `openshift-` namespaces have the default deny policy defined.

 - We should add a test that runs alongside the existing e2e tests to monitor for connections being blocked by network policy in openshift